.webp)

 When Helen said, “If you can book a villa in seconds, why can’t you book a speaker just as easily?”

-This became the essence behind SpeakUp, as Nikita and Helen turned this very question into a product.
+This became the core concept behind SpeakUp, as Nikita and Helen turned this very question into a product.

-The two founders also decided to centralise chats and booking on SpeakUp because booking shouldn’t live across WhatsApp groups, DMs and scattered emails.
+The two founders also decided to centralise chats and booking in one place, because booking and communication shouldn’t be chaotic across WhatsApp groups, DMs, and scattered emails in the age of AI.
 They reiterate that “Achievements are the new currency of trust,” which is why speakers need to show verified qualifications and both parties get to provide feedback.
 The result?
-Audiences get stronger voices, and conferences stop recycling the same names.
+Audiences get stronger voices, and conferences stop inviting the same lineups every time.

 From a fragmented system to a unified marketplace, SpeakUp is actively turning speaker discovery into proper infrastructure that focuses solely on skill.